AILET 2026: Online Form Link (OUT), Pattern, Admit Card, Syllabus, Result, Counselling

 AILET Cutoff

-The AILET 2024 cutoff marks reflect the minimum ranks at which candidates were offered admission to BA LL.B.
+The AILET cutoff marks reflect the minimum ranks at which admissions are offered to BA LL.B.
 (Hons.) and LL.M. programs at NLU Delhi.
 These cutoffs vary by category and course, with reserved category candidates receiving relaxation as per the policy.
-The table below provides category-wise cutoff ranks.
+The table below provides category-wise cutoff ranks for 2024.

 Category | BA LL.B.
 (Hons.)
 Cutoff Rank | LL.M.
 Cutoff Rank |